Reed Reactor Experimenter Information

 When something is irradiated with gamma rays instead of neutrons, the sample will not become radioactive itself.
 This way, the biological effects of radiation can be observed without the hassle of analyzing a radioactive sample.
 When irradiating a sample with gammas, there will be no spectra produced.
 You will instead receive your irradiated sample for your own analysis once we are satisfied that it is neither radioactive nor contaminated.

 There are several ways in which we can perform gamma irradiation.
 We can use our gamma irradiation racks, which will put samples next to a gamma source.
-The source used to provide these gammas is usually Ir-192, which produces gammas with a half-life of 73 days.
-The source is activated in the reactor, but the samples themselves are irradiated outside of the reactor.
+The source used to provide these gammas is usually Ir-192, which is activated in the reactor and then moved to an in-pool, out-of-core facility to irradiate samples.
 Dose rates up to 15 rad per hour can be arranged.

 From Experiment Request to Results: Sample Preparation, Scheduling, and You.

 If you plan to use the rabbit or lazy susan for NAA, you will prepare your samples for irradiation by putting small amounts of material into clean sample vials.
-If you plan to use the gamma irradiation racks of PGNAA, the sample preparation will vary depending on what you are analyzing.
+If you plan to use the gamma irradiation racks or out-of-pool irradiator, the sample preparation will vary depending on what you are analyzing.

 In Conclusion

-If you think that the reactor might be a good resource for your thesis, discuss this with your advisor to figure out the best method for you, and talk to us to see how we can best help you.
+If you think that the reactor might be a good resource for your experiment talk to us to see how we can best help you.
 If you have any questions, email reactor@reed.edu or stop by Chem 102.

 Good luck!